Initial Commit

 (You really must click through to the article in order to behold the greatest incipit in the history of digital authorship).

 The Guardian—without, I’m sure, the slightest of self-interested motives—assured us in 2014 that “We shouldn’t mourn the loss of casual bloggers as its raised the overall production quality of the blogosphere.”
 A matter best left to professionals, it would seem.
-And the professials did, indeed, take over.
+And the professionals did, indeed, take over.
 There are plenty of people out there blogging about serious matters, but it’s hard to deny that many “blogs” these days are little more than a verbose form of click-bait for some product or service.

 I have no strong ethical objection to the strip-tease paywalls of Medium or Substack, but both evolved from the crass idea that “casual blogging” is for suckers.
 Anyone spending serious time crafting a serious blog will (the theory went) eventually realize that it would be better, all things being equal, to be compensated in some way for one’s efforts.
 If your only goal is burnishing your personal brand through carefully construed acts of self fashioning, you’d be better off on some other kind of platform (with likes, and favorites, and retweets, and stars).